Your questions answered

 If you don’t have any pre-existing medical conditions when you take out a plan, there’s no need to have any sort of examination: you just give us your personal details; pick your level of cover; and answer some basic questions about your medical history.

 If you do have a pre-existing condition, you’ll need to speak to our underwriting team on 0808 252 5548 and give them details.
 They’ll let you know if you need to provide any more information before we can offer you a quote.

 With our health insurance, everyone starts with Core Cover.
 This gives you access to our Vitality GP service, with private GP video consultations within 48 hours; a 24/7 helpline; and direct referrals to a consultant.

-What’s more, our Core Cover gives you a choice of hospital lists so you can decide where you want to be treated.
-When you come out of hospital, it includes Assistance at Home and support from our Vitality Care team of clinically-trained experts and case managers.
+What’s more, our Core Cover gives you a choice of hospital lists so you can decide where you want to be treated and support from our Vitality Care team of clinically-trained experts and case managers.

-Our Full Cover Promise, gives you the security of knowing we’ll pay all in-patient and day-patient consultants and anesthetists fees, as long as the treatment is eligible on your plan and the consultant is recognised by us, and Extended Cancer Cover, where we cover all eligible costs related to cancer treatment once diagnosed.
+Our Full Cover Promise gives you the security of knowing we’ll pay all in-patient and day-patient consultants and anesthetists fees, as long as the treatment is eligible on your plan and the consultant is recognised by us.
+Our plans also include Extended Cancer Cover as standard where we cover all eligible costs related to cancer treatment once diagnosed.

 Get more details on what we cover.

 As well as yourself, you can add your husband, wife or partner to your cover.
 You can also add any number of dependent children, providing they are aged 25 or under when they first join the plan and live at the same address as you.